parastoorazavi/ELT-project/README.md

 # ETL Project

-ETL stands for “extract, load, and transform” — the processes a data pipeline uses to reproduce data from a source system into a target system such as a cloud data warehouse.
+ETL stands for “extract, transform, and load” — the processes a data pipeline uses to reproduce data from a source system into a target system such as a cloud data warehouse.
 Once we have identified our datasets, perform ETL on the data.
 Our plan and document followed:
 - The sources of data that we will extract from.
 - The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).